 1B.
 Create a vertical project and edit with clips already vertical.
 Many professional editing programs such as FinalCutPro X now cope with custom project sizes.
 In this case manually enter a 9:16 aspect ratio when creating a new project (eg. 1080x1920 or 720x1280 pixels) Adjust your clips' rotation in the browser if needed.

 2. Now export the video, keeping your project dimensions and frame rate the same, and the video & audio quality high (ie. with minimal compression).
-Aim for as close as possible to 500MB as this is the upload limit for a free Vimeo account.
+Aim for as close as possible to a 500MB file size as this is the upload limit for a free Vimeo account.
 If you’re exporting greater-than-HD resolution, you’ll need to export as H265 to keep it small enough.

 3. If you've been editing sideways (method 1A) you now need to take an extra step: use the free, cross-platform MPEG Streamclip (see screenshot, right) to rotate the video 90º and re-save it (use SAVE AS, not 'export', else you will lose some video quality on the re-encode).
 This procedure may also work with Quicktime 7 Pro for Mac or ffmpeg for Mac and PC if you already have those programs.
-All you're doing is changing the tiny 'rotation flag' on an MP4/H.264 video file without re-encoding to tell playback programs which way is up!
-(Note that Quicktime, Vimeo & YouTube will take notice of this flag, but some versions of VLC may not.)
+All you're doing is changing the tiny 'rotation flag' on the video file — without re-encoding it — to tell playback programs which way is up.
+(Note that Quicktime, Vimeo & YouTube will respect this flag, but some versions of VLC may not.)